krisnova/q/README.md

 # q

-A smol 🤏 static rust binary which can be used to surface kernel queueing metrics.
+A smol 🤏 static rust binary which can be used to surface kernel queueing metrics with eBPF kprobes.

 The easiest metrics to surface are anything found in the [sock](https://www.kernel.org/doc/html/v4.16/networking/kapi.html#c.sock) API.